Samantha-Ruth/E-commerce-Back-End/README.md

 ## Description

-This project uses a combination of express.js, SQL, MySQL, MySQL2, and Sequelize to create the back end of a simple ecommerce site.
+This project uses a combination of express.js, SQL, mysql2, and Sequelize to create the back end of a simple ecommerce site.

 This project introduced me to Sequelize.
 I learned about creating databases using constructor Models, seeding them from the command line, and accessing the data stored within the models through API routes.
 I also learned about a JOIN table and how to create JOINS using the Sequelize language "includes".